-SWRK 336.
-Methods of Social Work Research.
-(F) (3)
+SWRK 336: Methods of Social Work Research (S) (3)

 This course presents the basic elements of research design and methodology.
 Students learn how to formulate problems and hypothesis, draw samples, use standardized instruments, develop questionnaires and scales for data collection, and understand how statistics aid in data analysis; evaluating one's own practice, particularly through single-subject design.
 Respect for diversity, multicultural biases, and social and economic justice will be emphasized.
-Prerequisite and/or co-requisite: BHSC 245 or PSYH 301, or permission of instructor.
+Prerequisite: BHSC 245, or permission of instructor.

-SWRK 341.
-Generalist Social Work Practice I. (S) (3)
+SWRK 337: Generalist Social Work Practice II: Social with Families and Groups (S) (3)

-This course is designed to present basic knowledge and skills for social work practice with individuals, families, and small groups utilizing the problem solving method, and systems and strengths perspectives.
+This course is designed to present basic knowledge and skills for social work practice with families and small groups utilizing the problem solving method, systems and strengths perspectives.
 Emphasis will be on problem identification/assessment, contracting, intervention, evaluation, and termination.
-Prerequisite: SWRK 336, or permission of instructor.
+Prerequisite: SWRK 325, Admission to Social Work Major, or permission of instructor.

-SWRK 412.
-Generalist Social Work Practice II.
-(F) (3)
+SWRK 338: Social Services in Rural Appalachian Health Care (F) (3)